 November at Princeton is a somewhat calmer time of year.
 The primary issues students often face at this juncture are the common cold and cough, and sometimes the possibility of the flu.
 Please encourage your student to wash their hands regularly, cover all sneezes and coughs, and report to the health center immediately at the first sign of possible flu symptoms.
 It is also important that they get enough rest, exercise regularly, and eat properly.
 If you think that your student is not taking adequate care of their health, please do nag them a bit.

 The other concern that often arises is the Thanksgiving visit home, for those students who are able to do so.
-Coming a month later than the fall break, some freshmen are now surprisingly anxious about returning home after the three months of relative freedom.
+Coming a month later than the fall break, some first-years are now surprisingly anxious about returning home after the three months of relative freedom.
 They may have changed since the last time you saw them: more confidence, new expressions, an irritating need to challenge your perspectives.
 Remember that they will appreciate your support, rather than criticism, through this transformational period.
 Recognize that while they may be going through many changes, in the long run, your student will most likely maintain the core values that you instilled in them.

 Students may also be planning to visit a friend’s family for the Thanksgiving holiday.
 If they are remaining on campus, you might remind them that there are a number of other students who will be here as well, and that the residential colleges offer a place for them to be together with friends.